railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Categories
 ^^^^^^^^^^

 Once you've defined the different sections you can create Categories, which are used to differentiate the cases in a section.
-You create categories using the menu  *CRM & SRM > Configuration > Cases > Categories* .
+You create categories using the menu :menuselection:`CRM & SRM --> Configuration --> Cases --> Categories` .
 Create the following in \ ``database openerp_ch04``\  .

  .. csv-table:: **Categories assigned to the different sections**
    :header: "Category","Section"